On the Donaldson-Scaduto conjecture: Regularity, asymptotics, and topology

 On the integration region away from $a\leq u_2\leq a+\epsilon$, by the smallness of the $C^1$-norm of $y_2,u_1$, we see that the integral contribution is bounded by $\omega_3 r^3(1+O(\epsilon))$.
 On the other hand, the contribution from the region $\{a\leq u_2\leq a+\epsilon\} \cap B(p,r) $ can be estimated by the same idea in Lemma \ref{no-boundary}: the integral of $dy_1\wedge du_2$ is the Lebesgue area of the $(y_1, u_2)$ projection, which gives a contribution bounded by $O(\epsilon r)$.
 The integral of $du_1\wedge dy_2$ is the Lebesgue area of the projection to the $(u_1,y_2)$ plane.
 Since $u_1,y_2$ are both $O(|y|^{-1})$, this contribution is bounded by $O(|y|^{-2})$.
 In total,

 Now for fixed $r$, we can choose $\epsilon\ll 1$ and $R\gg 1$, such that for $y_1<-R$, all the remainder terms can be dominated by $\epsilon_0 r^3$, so that

 Thus we can apply Allard regularity to deduce the quantitative smoothness of $L$ close to infinity.
-Combining with the $C^0$-decay, it follows that $L$ is a $C^k$-small graph over the model half cylinder.
+Combining with the $C^0$-decay, it follows that $L$ is a $C^k$-small graph over the model half-cylinder.
 The $C^k$-norms of $u_1,y_2$ are both bounded by $O(|y|^{-1}).$ In particular,

 \textbf{Step 3 (Exponential decay).} It remains to improve the $C^k$ decay to exponential decay.

 We first notice that $y_2$ defines a harmonic function on $L$.
 This is because $y_2$ has zero Hessian on the ambient manifold, and $L$ is a minimal surface.